-4.4 Cross-jurisdictional Vessel Spills
+4.3 Cross-jurisdictional spills

-For a large vessel spill (Level 2/3) that crosses Jurisdictions between Commonwealth and State or NT waters, two Jurisdictional Authorities exist (AMSA for Commonwealth waters and DoT for State waters or NT IMT for NT waters).
-Coordination of Control Agency responsibilities will be determined by DoT/NT Government and AMSA, based on incident specifics with Santos providing first strike response and all necessary resources (including personnel and equipment) as a Supporting Agency.
+If a Level 2/3 vessel spill crosses jurisdictions between Commonwealth and State waters, two Jurisdictional Authorities will exist (AMSA for Commonwealth waters and DoT for WA State waters).
+Control Agency responsibilities will be determined by DoT and AMSA, with Santos providing all necessary resources (including personnel and equipment) as a Supporting Agency, as detailed in Section 4.4.